 Erythritol is the darling of all sugar alcohols because it commonly found in fruits like pears, grapes, melons, mushrooms, soy sauce, and cheese so our bodies recognize it.
 Studies on Erythritol in humans show that it does NOT cause digestive distress (1) like other sugar alcohols can, and has been proven to be very safe for human consumption.
-Double blind, randomized control trial studies confirm that irrespective of sweetness level, the consumption of erythritol does not significantly raise blood glucose or insulin levels after eating.(2) Erythritol is not metabolized after it's absorbed, so the vast majority (about 90 percent) is excreted in the urine.
+Double-blind, randomized control trial studies confirm that irrespective of sweetness level, the consumption of erythritol does not significantly raise blood glucose or insulin levels after eating.(2) Erythritol is not metabolized after it’s absorbed, so the vast majority (about 90 percent) is excreted in the urine.

 Beware that most available Erythritol is made using corn sourced from China.
 Because corn is one of the most genetically modified foods, I only buy Erythritol that is made from cane fermentation here in the U.S. I feel better about the accountability of American food manufacturing rather than that happening overseas, but that’s me.
 I just encourage you to read labels, go to manufacturer’s website and find out specifically how their product is made and decide for yourself if you’re good with it.

-Also note that Erythritol can have a what's called a ‘cooling effect' aftertaste, similar to cooling feeling after eating mint.
+Also note that Erythritol can have what’s called a ‘cooling effect’ aftertaste, similar to cooling feeling after eating mint.
 One way to counter this is to combine erythritol with powdered stevia, which you can do yourself to save money.
-The erythritol will counter the slightly bitter aftertaste of the stevia and the stevia will decrease the cooling effect of the erythritol, resulting in a combination that's the best of both options.
+The erythritol will counter the slightly bitter aftertaste of the stevia and the stevia will decrease the cooling effect of the erythritol, resulting in a combination that’s the best of both options.

-- Swerve Confectioner's Sweetener is a zero-calorie, non-glycemic natural sweetener that has no effect on blood glucose or insulin levels.
-It's my number one go-to sweetener for baking and cooking.
+- Swerve Confectioner’s Sweetener is a zero-calorie, non-glycemic natural sweetener that does not affect blood glucose or insulin levels.
+It’s my number one go-to sweetener for baking and cooking.
 Swerve is a blend of Erythritol and Oligosaccharides, which are sweet tasting non-digestible carbohydrates from fruits and starchy root vegetables.
-Oligosaccharides are prebiotic fibers which are indigestible but can help stimulate beneficial bacteria in your gut.
+Oligosaccharides are prebiotic fibers that are indigestible but can help stimulate beneficial bacteria in your gut.
 Swerve measures out cup for cup the same as table sugar and it browns in baking just like table sugar.
 Swerve only uses ingredients sourced in the United States & Europe and is a small independently-owned U.S. based company.
 I only use the confectioners type of Swerve because the granular type recrystallizes at cooler temperatures.
-If you are baking with Swerve it has 51 calories per cup and lists 5g carbs per teaspoon, but again, because the body doesn’t metabolize these carbs, you don't need to count them.
+If you are baking with Swerve it has 51 calories per cup and lists 5g carbs per teaspoon, but again, because the body doesn’t metabolize these carbs, you don’t need to count them.